 I’d been a Child Passenger Safety advocate since my oldest daughter was little.
-At her first birthday, she was 18 lbs — below even the lowest limits for rear-facing.
+At her first birthday, she was 18 lbs — below even the lowest limits for any forward facing car seat.
 That inspired me to explore the safest options for her.
 I stumbled onto the facts around extended rear-facing in time to keep her seat backward until around her 4th birthday.

 Since then, seats have changed, the recommendations for best practices are becoming more widely known, and caregivers have stopped looking at me like I’m an alien when I mention extended rear-facing or other best practices.
 All of my knowledge around these topics didn’t carry as much weight as it could have because I wasn’t a certified Child Passenger Safety Technician.

 The classes are often 4-5 days, which I just didn’t have to spare.
 But!
 The curriculum has been updated as of March 2014 and some instructors are offering a 3 day course that was a great option for me.
 When a spot on the waiting list came open for me, I couldn’t register fast enough!

 While I know quite a bit about different varieties of car seats, there was some more basic information that was fairly new to me.
 The first portion of the course covered these topics: namely, crash dynamics and seat belts.

 I didn’t quite know what to expect from my course but I couldn’t wait to get started.